kailinr/PoW-Chain/README.md

 ## Utilities

-There are some `/scripts/` which you can use as utilities for your Proof of Work chain.
-Inside the scripts folder you'll find a few files:
+There are some `/scripts/` which can be used as utilities for your Proof of Work chain:

 - `generate.js` - This will generate you a new public/private keypair `node generate`
-- `getBalance.js` - This will get the balance of a public key passed in from the command line: i.e. `node getBalance --address 049a1bad614bcd85b5f5c36703ebe94adbfef7af163b39a9dd3ddbc4f286820031dfcb3cd9b3d2fcbaec56ff95b0178b75d042968462fbfe3d604e02357125ded5`
+- `getBalance.js` - Once authenticated, this will get the balance of a public key passed in from the command line: i.e. `node getBalance --address 049a1bad614bcd85b5f5c36703ebe94adbfef7af163b39a9dd3ddbc4f286820031dfcb3cd9b3d2fcbaec56ff95b0178b75d042968462fbfe3d604e02357125ded5`
-- `startMining.js` - This will start the miner on the server `node startMining`
+- `startMining.js` - Once authenticated, this starts the miner on the server `node startMining`
-- `stopMining.js` - This will stop the miner on the server `node stopMining`
+- `stopMining.js` - Once authenticated, this stops the miner on the server `node stopMining`